- Many important terms are still absent from this glossary, pending their appearance in the Lexicon series.

 Invisible-Leaning: Can refer to both games and styles of play.
 Invisible-Leaning gaming assigns more importance to the Invisible Rulebooks than to the Visible Rulebooks.
 It's worthwhile to note that importance is critical to the definition while quantity and density are not.
 Some Visible-Leaning games are 'rules-light,' just as some Invisible-Leaning games are 'rules-heavy.'
 In an Invisible-Leaning game, mechanistic problem-solving (solving problems according to the game's rules, systems and procedures) is an exceptional form of play, while creative problem-solving (the use of Tactical Infinity) is the norm.

 Invisible Rulebooks: A metaphor for the knowledge and experience available to each gamer, to illustrate that a Game Master's rulings, and a player's or player-character's tactics, can draw as much from the knowledge and experience of the gamers responsible as from the use of the Visible Rulebooks.
-The Game Master's use of the Invisible Rulebooks are what makes Tactical Infinity possible, and are thus crucial to the nature of the Traditional RPG and some neighboring forms.
+The Game Master's use of the Invisible Rulebooks are what makes Tactical Infinity possible, and is thus crucial to the nature of the Traditional RPG and some neighboring forms.

 Mechanistic Problem-Solving: When the players and/or Player Characters solve an in-game problem according to the rules, systems, and procedures defined in the Visible Rulebooks (frequently by employing reliable resources), that act of problem-solving is mechanistic.
 Contrast to creative problem-solving.